 Cultivating Curious Minds at Work

-The residency program combines both inpatient and ambulatory experiences throughout the three-year period.
+The residency program at Seattle Children’s Hospital combines both inpatient and ambulatory experiences throughout the three-year period.
 Residents are exposed to a wide variety of both normal development and pediatric pathology in primary care, acute care and critical care rotations.

 No two schedules are alike, since residents have the opportunity to tailor their rotations to enhance future career goals.
 Ample learning opportunities exist in the form of conferences, didactic teaching sessions and informal team-based teaching.

 The R1 year is designed for residents to acquire the skills necessary to recognize children with manifestations of acute and chronic illness.

 These skills are developed through a series of inpatient months on the general medicine service, the medically complex service, the hematology/oncology service and the neonatal ICU, as well as outpatient months in continuity clinic, the emergency department, the normal newborn nursery and electives.
 Unlike many residency programs, R1s are typically given two elective months to explore potential career interests or further develop clinical knowledge base in a particular specialty.

 The R2 year promotes leadership, teaching and clinical decision-making skills.